ducle90/chai_share/README.md

 # CHAI Share

-Public repo for code from University of Michigan's CHAI lab.
+Public repo for code from the University of Michigan's [CHAI Lab](http://web.eecs.umich.edu/~emilykmp/chai/people.html).
 The repo is organized as follows:

 * [Bins](../blob/master/Bins) - executable stand-alone scripts and binaries
 * [Libs](../blob/master/Libs) - libraries that can be used within your own code